RealsearchGroup/RealsearchGroup.github.io/_projects/dependency-tree-metric-aggregation.md

 ## Research Questions
+The research questions we seek to address in our study are:
  - What approaches do practitioners recommend for aggregating measures across a component's dependency tree?
  - How would including aggregate security information from a package's dependencies alter its security score, relative to other packages?